wenyuzhao/lxr-pldi-2022-artifact/README.md

 $ sudo docker exec -it lxr /bin/bash # Login into the container
 ```

-We've already included the LXR and LXR (non-concurrent variant) into our image.
-They're located at `/root/bench/builds/jdk-lxr` and `/root/bench/builds/jdk-lxr-stw`.
+We've already included the LXR build into our image, located at `/root/bench/builds/jdk-lxr`.

 ### 2. Run simple benchmark